levi0206/ML-group-github/Regression.md

 ![image alt](https://github.com/levi0206/Deep_Learning_Notes/blob/3919a90b0a32a10db7382bebaf30bb7d252c429e/image/SGD%20with%3Awithout%20momentum.png)

 To find a local minima, it's dangerous to let the ball roll straightly down a hill.
 It could be better if there's another ball knows slowing down before the hill slopes up again.
+This smarter ball is called Nesterov accelerated gradient (NAG).

 ```math
 \begin{aligned}